NishanthJKumar/NishanthJKumar.github.io/_posts/2026-09-20-Tackling-Robotics-with-(V)LM-Agents.md

      Not your words.
 Rewrite, trim, or delete the whole block. ========== -->
 ### Reliability and safety on real hardware
 There is much evidence that current models are not particularly safe or reliable at executing useful behavior on real robots.
-Robodojo's results show that Astra solves their tasks with an average success rate of 28.97%, which is far from reliable completion.
+Robodojo results show that Astra solves their tasks with an average success rate of 22.48%, which is far from reliable completion.
-Moroever, the RoboDojo team [had to hald their real-robot campaign for safety](https://robodojo-benchmark.com/report/gpt-6-astra-eval) after Astra repeatedly issued physically unreasonable or unsafe actions, including incidents that damaged hardware.
+Moreover, the RoboDojo team [had to halt their real-robot campaign for safety](https://robodojo-benchmark.com/report/gpt-6-astra-eval) after Astra repeatedly issued physically unreasonable or unsafe actions, including incidents that damaged hardware.
 Robocurve [found that several recent VLMs will execute harmful and dangerous tasks](https://robocurve.org/roboharm/) on real hardware without refusal.
-Model alignment [remains a challenging problems even for disembodied VLMs](https://openai.com/index/hugging-face-incident-and-the-road-ahead/): ensuring models will safely execute actions on hardware could be even more challenging.
+Model alignment [remains a challenging problem even for disembodied VLMs](https://openai.com/index/hugging-face-incident-and-the-road-ahead/): ensuring models will safely execute actions on hardware could be even more challenging.

 <!-- ========== END SUGGESTION ========== -->
 ### Speed and cost in deployment